Gen - Bonds of Love

 “No,” I answer.

-“Most Gen stay.” she says, “because they can’t let go of their old lives.”
+“They stay, because they can’t let go of their old lives.”

-“With familiar places, family, and life.”
+“They seek the comfort of familiar places, family, and life.”

-“These are the most dangerous.”
+“These are dangerous.”

-“And protect the people from arrogant Gen.”
+“They also protect you from arrogant Gen.”

 “Why do you stay, Vala?”
 I ask